-Outside of school I love to spend time outdoors, cook yummy, healthy food, walk or jog almost every day, read books, plays, newspapers, and blogs, and write about life.
-I’m a Dallas Morning News volunteer columnist.
+Outside of school, I love to cook, take a long walk in my neighborhood almost every day, read books, plays, newspapers, and blogs, and write about life.
+I have written for the Dallas Morning News occasionally.
 Check out some of my columns: